Gun Shy, Trigger Happy: Recording and promotion

 Trynin wrote the songs for the album on an acoustic guitar in her living room, following the tour for her debut album Cockamamie.

 An EP was originally planned to precede the album, due to Trynin's concerns that the more polished Gun Shy would be jarring to fans; after officially signing Trynin, Danny Goldberg ordered instead that the album be released.
 The song "February" was chosen as the first single from the album.
 Since Warner Bros.
 Records were going to release it in the summer, they forced her to change the song's name to "Getaway" (on the album itself it is listed under both titles).

 A music video was shot for the song to help promote it, however it has never been released.
 In her 2006 book Everything I'm Cracked Up to Be, Trynin recalled that everyone "[hated] the rough cut of the "Getaway (February)" video, because it's super-hip and happening and no one knows what the hell is going on in it."
+In 1998, the song "Writing Notes" was featured in the Parker Posey film The Misadventures of Margaret.